-(If you like what you see, you can go to camseyeview.biz to see more of my work on video game reviews, editorials, lists, Kickstarters, developer interviews, and review/talk about animated films.
+(If you like what you see, you can go to camseyeview.biz to see more of my work on video game reviews, editorials, lists, Kickstarters, developer interviews, and review/talk about animated and live-action films.
 If you would like, consider contributing to my Patreon at patreon.com.
 It would help support my work, and keeps the website up.
 Thanks for checking out my work, and I hope you like this review!)

 One of the worst parts about comedy as a genre, is that due to the changing of the times with every decade, comedies age faster than most genres, maybe outside of romance films.
 Some people will argue that political correctness is killing comedy because people are too sensitive.
 I 100% disagree, because that’s simply not the case.
 What is killing comedy are directors and writers doing things like letting actors improv too long, not telling actors to stop going off script, doing shock humor for shock sake, and not having a point to their humor.
 Why do you think people still watch films like Groundhog Day, Caddyshack, Animal House, Back to School, The Great Outdoors, Ghostbusters, The Blues Brothers, Airplane!, Life of Brian, Monty Python and the Holy Grail, The Producers, Space Balls, and so on?
 It’s because while having some elements that probably don’t hold up as well all the way through, they had great writing and characters.
 People laughed because they made fantastic jokes.
 This is why comedies from 2018 have been rather impressive, because they focus on what makes good comedies.
 This is why this review will be of the underrated Game Night, directed by John Francis Daley and Jonathan Goldstein.